bcbio/bcbio-nextgen/docs/contents/somatic_variants.md

 * `your-tumor/your-tumor-manta.vcf.gz` -- Somatic structural variant calls for each specified `svcaller`.
 These will have genotypes for both the tumor and normal samples, with somatic calls labeled as PASS variants.
 * `your-normal/your-normal-manta.vcf.gz` -- Germline structural variant calls for each specified `svcaller`.
 We expect these to be noisier than the somatic calls due to the lack of a reference sample to help remove technical noise.

-## Workflow3: Somatic tumor CNVs
+## Workflow3: copy number variants

-The first bcbio run creates a panel of normals (PON), the second bcbio run uses the PON file to call CNV in tumor/normal (gatk-cnv) or tumor only (cnvkit) samples.
+The first bcbio run creates a panel of normals (PON), the second bcbio run uses the PON file to call copy number variants (CNV) in tumor/normal (gatk-cnv) or tumor only (cnvkit) samples.
 PON samples should use the same gene panel/sequencing technology as tumor only samples.
 While it is technically possible to call CNVs in T/N pairs without PON, PON approach is preferable.
 3 tools support PON in bcbio: `gatk-cnv`,`CNVkit`,`seq2c`.